Aditi Sen De: Awards and honours

 In January 2022, she was elected to Indian Academy of Sciences.
-She has been elected member of another prestigious science society, Indian National Science Academy in October 2022.
-The Council of Scientific and Industrial Research awarded her the Shanti Swarup Bhatnagar Prize, one of the highest Indian science awards in 2018.
+She was elected member of Indian National Science Academy in October 2022.
+The Council of Scientific and Industrial Research awarded her the Shanti Swarup Bhatnagar Prize in 2018.
 She is the first woman recipient of this Prize in the Physical Science category.

-In 2012, she won the biennial Buti Foundation Award, given by the Indian Physics Association to young scientists who have made outstanding contributions in the area of Theoretical Physics, Astrophysics or Biophysics.
-She has also been a recipient of the prestigious Ramón y Cajal fellowship in Spain and the Humboldt Research Fellowship, given by the Alexander von Humboldt Foundation in Germany.
+In 2012, she won the Buti Foundation Award.
+She has also received the Ramón y Cajal fellowship in Spain and the Humboldt Research Fellowship given by the Alexander von Humboldt Foundation in Germany.